BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 This kind of approach was first publicated by Adrien-Marie Legendre in *Nouvelles méthodes pour la détermination des orbites des comètes* in 1805.
 He applied this method to find the equation of the conic best describing the trajectory of a comete.
 For his application, Legendre formalized the "best fit" as the set of parameters which minimizes the sum of square deviations between model and measurement points.
 The square in this criterion gives an higher weight to big errors, and takes the absolute value of the errors so that they can't compensate each others.
 This was coined as the least squares method.

-For the specific case of the fitting of a conic to observed positions, the sum of squared error admits a single minimum and no maximum.
+For some specific cases, the sum of squared errors admits a single minimum and no maximum.
 Consequently the zero of its derivative with regards the parameters gives the best fiting set of parameters: the best fit is given by an analytical solution.
+This is notably the case for linear models.

 ![linear models](images/linear_regression/linear_regression.png)

 ## Numerical optimization

-Sometime it is not possible to find analyticaly the minimum of a function.
-Optimization algorithms aim at finding numericaly the minimum of a function (often only a local minimum) in as few function evaluations as possible.
+Because it is not always possible analyticaly, optimization algorithms aim at finding numericaly the minimum of a function (often only a local minimum) in as few function evaluations as possible.

 Under the heavy influence of numerical optimization in economics modeling, this function that we want to minimize is called the loss function or sometimes cost function.